 What is the role of the Unemployment Insurance Fund?

-How does the Fund obtain its money?
+How does the UIF obtain its money?

 The Fund obtains its money from monthly contributions made by employers and workers.
-This contribution is made up of 1% contribution by the employer.
+This contribution is made up of a 1% contribution by the employer.
 The total contribution that must reach the Fund is therefore 2% of the worker’s salary.

 How to register with the Fund?

 The employer is compelled to register with the Fund as soon as business activities commence and the first workers begin to work.
-The prescribed UI 8 form for commercial employers or UI 8(D) form for domestic worker should be completed and submitted to the UIF.
+The prescribed UI 8 form for commercial employers or UI 8(D) form for domestic workers should be completed and submitted to the UIF.